pdhoward/streams/README.md

-# Streams
+### Streams
-Platform for testing messaging platforms
+Platform for testing the edge network and IOT devices

-Stream messages and mock chatting
+Stream messages to a REDIS DB

+Proxy for small device aggregator

-## Getting Started
+#### Getting Started

 1. Clone this repository.
 2. npm install